Changes to the BMO World Elite Mastercard: Our Straightforward, Spin-Free Take

 The upcoming cash back feature may appeal to cardholders that value flexibility, but the return on cash back is worse than rewards redemption for travel.
 For every 50 cents you want to claim toward your bill, it’ll cost you 140 points.
 That means your spending will only earn you a return of .72% – 1.05% when going the cash back route, which is clearly a bad deal whatever its flexibility.

 The good news is, your current accumulated points won’t be downgraded.
 BMO will add 40% more points to your account to offset the changes, so you don’t lose any value there.
 That said, new applicants should pay close attention to the signup bonus if there are any further changes.
-Currently there is a bonus of 20,000 BMO Reward points, which has a value of $200.
-When the changes kick in, that bonus will be worth just under $143.
-Hopefully, BMO will increase the signup bonus, but since they haven’t said anything, I suspect that won’t be the case.
-GreedyRates will reach out to them for comment and report back.
+Currently there is a bonus of 35,000 BMO Reward points, which has a value of $250, plus the first year’s annual fee waiver (fee is $150).
+The bonus was recently boosted to this generous level to help offset the other changes described here, and for those who can meet the requirement of spending $3,000 in the first 3 months the card will be well worth it.

 Is the card still worth holding on to?